microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/New-MgPlannerPlan.md

         - `[Id <String>]`: Read-only.
         - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
 The format is defined as outlined here.
       - `[ReferenceCount <Int32?>]`: Number of external references that exist on the task.
       - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[Title <String>]`: Title of the task.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[CreatedDateTime <DateTime?>]`: Read-only.
 Date and time at which the plan is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Details <IMicrosoftGraphPlannerPlanDetails>]`: plannerPlanDetails
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.